rntcruz23/Writeups/Vulnhub/DeRPnStiNK/README.md

 So I got a username:password for the database (root:mysql)

-14. Using `mysql` to read from the *mysql* database the *user* table I got unclestinky's password hash, With [crackstation](crackstation.net) I got unclestincky password: wedgie57
+14. Using `mysql` to read from the *mysql* database the *user* table I got unclestinky's password hash.

+With [crackstation](crackstation.net) I got unclestincky password: wedgie57

 ![unclestinky_hash](unclestinky_hash.png)
 ![unclestinky_crackstation](unclestinky_crackstation.png)

-15. As SSH required RSA private key, this passwor was no use, so I tried to login to FTP with the user stinky, which worked!
+15. As SSH (stinky) required RSA private key, this password was useless, so I tried to login to FTP with the user stinky, which worked!

 ![ftp_stinky](ftp_stinky.png)
 ![ftp_stinky_ls](ftp_stinky_ls.png)